 7. Set realistic goals and celebrate achieving them

-Whilst it’s great to encourage kids to shoot for the stars, it’s also important to recognise the smaller achievements.
+While it’s great to encourage kids to shoot for the stars, it’s also important to recognise the smaller achievements.
 Unrealistic expectations can result in disappointment, which in turn knocks self-esteem and discourages trying again in the future.
 Feeling a regular sense of achievement, even if for more minor things, will build a great foundation of confidence in your child.

 8. Encourage independence

-As we discussed in our article on encouraging independent learning, a sense of independence is key to developing self-confidence.
+A sense of independence is key to developing self-confidence.
 If you do the hard work for them, they won’t get the chance to develop both the ability and confidence to do it on their own.

 The most important thing to remember when it comes to building confidence is that there’s no magic overnight fix.
 If your child struggles with confidence, be patient with them.
 Hopefully, with these steps and your support, they will learn the tools to feel confident and secure in themselves for life.